Menu

 Frequently Asked Questions

 Who do I contact if I have questions?
 Please visit our “Contact Us” page.
 Click the “Email Us” button to send a message.
-We ask that you do not contact Northern Tier, as they are not organizing the event.
+Kindly refrain from contacting Northern Tier, as they are not organizing the event.

 Can I bring my children?
 Absolutely!
 There will be plenty of activities at Northern Tier and in town for the family.
 Families are assigned a cabin of their own.

 Can I register as a guest?
-You are allowed to register your immediate family members, including your significant other, as your guests.
-Those not part of your family (i.e., members and alumni) should register for the event themselves.
+You can register immediate family members, including your significant other, as your guests.
+However, non-family members (i.e., members and alumni) should register for the event individually.

 What will the cost of the reunion be?
-Registration includes all meals and activities, including the recognition dinner on Friday and the anniversary banquet on Saturday.
+Registration includes all meals and activities, including the reunion dinner on Saturday.
 It also covers cabin lodging at Northern Tier.
-The registration fee for adults is $165.
-Youth ages 4 to 17 are $65, and children three and under are free.
-There is no separate registration for the recognition dinner or anniversary banquet.
+The price is yet to be determined, and will be posted at a later date.

 What is the refund policy?
-Registrations canceled on or before July 25th, 2023 receive an 85% refund.
-Cancellation requests received on or after July 26th, 2023 are not refundable.
-Registration is specific to an individual and cannot transfer to another person.
+Registrations canceled on or before July 21st, 2025, receive an 85% refund.
+Cancellation requests received on or after July 21st, 2025, are not refundable.
+Registration is specific to an individual and cannot be transferred to another person.

 When should we arrive and depart?
 We encourage you to come on Thursday afternoon or Friday morning to take advantage of all activities.
-Arrivals begin on Thursday around 4 pm.
+Arrivals begin on Thursday at 3 pm.
 We ask that you do not arrive before the start time to allow our volunteers to complete the setup for the reunion.
 The reunion will conclude by 9 am on Sunday

 Can I bring my pet?
 No. Pets are not allowed at any time at Northern Tier or other reunion venues.
 Only service animals are allowed (dogs that are individually trained to do work or perform tasks for people with disabilities).
 You may consider making lodging arrangements at a neighboring property that allows pets.
-Please note many pet-friendly accommodations in Ely require someone to attend to your dog at all times.
+Please note many pet-friendly accommodations in Ely require someone to always attend to your dog.

 What are the shower and restroom facilities like?
 Shower and restroom facilities are in the vicinity of most cabins.
 The shower and bathroom facilities are private suite style.
 There are several accessible units.
 We recommend bringing shower shoes or similar.
-Bring a swimsuit if you plan to use the sauna (subject to current regulations).
+Bring a swimsuit if you plan to use the sauna.

 I have a mobility impairment.
 How can I get around?
 Those with mobility issues can use their vehicle to allow them to get to and from locations.
 For others, we do not allow it because of the safety hazard of vehicle traffic.
 Please be aware there are two to three steps to enter a cabin unit.

 I just applied to become a member.
 When can I register for the reunion?
 Once your membership is approved, you can register for the reunion.
-Memberships are approved approximately once a week.
+Membership is approved once a week.
 Once approved, you will receive an email notification.

 Do I need to register for the reunion if I will be on the seasonal staff?
 You will need to register for the reunion if you will not be working for Northern Tier during the reunion.
-Please directly consult with Northern Tier regarding your letter of employment.
-Seasonal staff working during the reunion are welcome to participate in the recognition dinner on Friday and outdoor activities.
+Please consult with Northern Tier directly regarding your letter of employment.

 What attractions can we visit before or after the reunion?
-As there are many attractions, we recommend reviewing Northern Tier’s Sites and Attractions page.
+As there are many attractions, we recommend reviewing Visit Ely’s Attractions page.
 Please note some attractions in Ely will be part of the reunion experience.
-We will announce these activities at a later date.
+We will announce these activities later.

 Can I take a canoe trip before or after the reunion?
 Yes!
 We recommend getting off the water by Thursday afternoon when the reunion starts or heading on the water on Sunday late morning after the memorial service.